 You will learn fingerstyle (as opposed to plectrum) guitar-playing.
 Most of my pupils use a “classical” guitar – one with nylon (rather than metal) strings, but this does not mean you will study only classical music.
 All styles can be covered apart from heavy rock and flamenco.
 I do not consider myself sufficiently expert to teach in these fields.

 The majority learn on a one-to-one basis, though compatible pupils can sometimes learn in pairs, or even groups of three (especially in schools).

 Most of my private (as opposed to school) pupils come to my house for their weekly (or fortnightly) lesson.
 If need be, I can visit you in your own home, at a small extra cost.

 I am a great believer in the importance of playing by both eye and ear, by which I mean being able to read music as well as being able to work tunes out by ear and acquire a basic ability to improvise.

-As a rule I don’t take children younger than seven.
-There is no upper age limit, though if you are getting on a bit, and are a complete beginner you might have to have modest aspirations!
+As a rule I don’t take children younger than six.
+There is no upper age limit, though if you are getting on a bit, and are a complete beginner you might have to have rather modest aspirations!